A RESPONSIVE AND DYNAMIC INSTITUTION

 In doing so, arbitrators must take account of (i) the value of the dispute, (ii) the complexity of the issues, (iii) the importance of the dispute to any ongoing relationship between the parties and (iv) the time-limit set by Delos for submitting a draft of their award (be it interim, partial or final), known as a Time Notice.

-The Rules provide indicative times for the Time Notice of 60 days for disputes with a value up to EUR 200,000, 120 days if the value is within EUR 5 million, and 180 days otherwise for disputes with a value in excess of EUR 5 million (see Rules Appendix 4).
+The Rules provide indicative times for the Time Notice of 60 days for disputes with a value up to EUR 200,000, 120 days if the value is within EUR 5 million, 180 days if the value is between EUR 5 million and EUR 40 million, and 240 days otherwise for disputes with a value in excess of EUR 40 million (see Rules Appendix 4).

 To support the active engagement of tribunals, DELOS PRINCIPLE 2 identifies seats or places of arbitration considered to be safe for the efficient and, if necessary, firm conduct of arbitrations, and which do not materially increase the cost of arbitrating disputes there.
 This second principle thus helps to address one of the contemporary issues in international arbitration described as 'due process paranoia'.

 DELOS PRINCIPLE 3 calls for pragmatism in the formation of tribunals.
-For disputes with a value below EUR 5 million, preference is given to the appointment of a sole arbitrator, and the parties are given about 10 days to agree on a joint nomination, failing which Delos will make the appointment.
+For disputes with a value below EUR 5 million, preference is given to the appointment of a sole arbitrator.
+The parties are given about 10 days in disputes with a value below EUR 200,000 and about 17 days in disputes with a value of up to EUR 5 million to agree on a joint nomination, failing which Delos will make the appointment.
 Delos maintains a network of potential arbitrators, but no closed list.

-For disputes with a value greater than EUR 5 million, parties may select a three-member tribunal, also within about 10 days from the start of the arbitration.
+For disputes with a value greater than EUR 5 million, parties may select a three-member tribunal, with co-arbitrators to be designated within about 2.5-3.5 weeks from the start of the arbitration.
 If either party fails to nominate a co-arbitrator, Delos will designate the entire panel.

 The Delos approach to the formation of tribunals aims at encouraging early cooperation between the parties, as part of setting the tone for the proactive resolution of their dispute.
 This philosophy also informs DELOS PRINCIPLE 4, which incentivises parties to anticipate disputes early.